Published: 27 Apr 2021

 Why is API Testing Indispensable For Today’s Complex Apps?

 Today, with numerous solutions and applications available, it is a known fact that only the best performing among them will take the lead.
-Businesses need high-performing apps to deliver a great customer experience (CX) which further helps them stand in existing tough competition.
+Businesses need high-performing apps to deliver a great customer experience (CX) which further helps them stand in tough competition.
 With the technology taking up new levels of innovation, there is more demand for apps delivering exorbitant features using interconnected and complex apps.
 Today, complex apps with multiple layers are being added across the application’s architecture to ensure seamless service delivery to customers.
 These multiple underlying layers necessitate leveraging effective API testing for these complex apps to deliver a great CX.

 1. What is API testing?